andrew-chaney/ctf-and-re/README.md

-# reverse-engineering
+# ctf-and-reverse-engineering

-A repository for any reverse engineering projects or challenges that I am working on.
+A repository for any CTF or reverse engineering challenges that I am working on.